ct-js/docs.ctjs.rocks/docs/content-subsystem.md

 ## Using the data

-The simplest way to explore the resulting structure of your data is to write `ct.content.TypeName` in debugger's console and expand its fields:
+The simplest way to explore the resulting structure of your data is to write `ct.content.TypeName` in the debugger's console and expand its fields:

 ![](./images/contentEditor_Inspect.png)